marcusgia2505/LIONESS_doc/docs/03021_lionessexperiment.rst

 On the way through the experiment, LIONESS experiment handle all kind of possible dropout issues, which are described in the following.

 .. note:: On dropout participants receive different standard messages, which can be customized in the paramters.
-For all list of all messages see also :ref:`here <Reference manual>`.
+For all list of all messages see also :ref:`here <040_reference_manual.html#parameters-messages>`.
 All messages refer to the terminology HIT which is a task on Amazon MTurk.

 a) Internet Explorer
 ---------------------